ocaml-flambda/flambda-backend/jane/doc/extensions/_05-kinds/syntax.md

 CR reisenberg: Document implications, which I am not fully familiar with.

-## Kind annotations on type declarations
+## Kind annotations in type declarations

 When you create a new type with a `type` declaration, you must choose the kinds of both the type itself and any of its parameters.
 There are three cases to